 All other platforms: download from nodejs.org.

-This method is based on a simple hand-written Go webserver.
+These commands start the simple hand-written Go webserver.
 Mostly it just switches between serving files locally and proxying the real server based on the file name.
 It also does some basic response rewriting, e.g. it patches the

 config/server/info response with plugin information provided on the command line:

 The biggest draw back of this method is that you cannot log in, so cannot test scenarios that require it.